easttennesseecc-star/Q-Top-Dog-IDE/MULTI_LLM_BUILD_SYSTEM.md

-# Q-IDE Multi-LLM Build Orchestration System
+# Top Dog Multi-LLM Build Orchestration System

 ## Overview

-The Q-IDE system uses **5 specialized LLM roles** working together in sequence to build flawless applications.
+The Top Dog system uses **5 specialized LLM roles** working together in sequence to build flawless applications.
 Each LLM has specific responsibilities, system prompts, and success criteria.
 The Q Assistant serves as the interactive coordinator and project lead.

 ## The 5 LLM Roles